-9 Herbs that Calm Nerves and Ease Anxiety
+9 Herbs for Calming Nerves and Easing Anxiety

 In this day and age, it’s easy to “lose your mind” with all the problems, obligations, stress, pressure from work, competition, and stimuli every second of the day.
-While it might sound ideal to escape to the countryside and leave work behind, that’s not possible for the vast majority of people today.
-But at the very least, you can take advantage of herbs to calm your nerves and ease anxiety.
-Find out what the best ones are in today’s article!
+While it might sound ideal to escape to the countryside and leave work behind, that’s not possible for most people nowadays.
+But there are some great herbs for calming your nerves and easing anxiety.
+Find out which are the best in today’s article!

 Plants with soothing properties for nerves and anxiety

-People feel anxious or nervous for numerous reasons, and it can have negative effects on the body.
-Maybe you’ve changed jobs, are about to get married, have an upcoming date with someone you really like, are having a conflict at work, are starting your own business, or face a difficult exam.
-In all of these cases (and plenty of other ones, too) you can benefit from mother nature.
-The following are some herbs that are known to calm nerves and anxiety:
+People feel anxious or nervous for all kinds of reasons, but they can have terrible effects on the body.
+Maybe you’ve changed jobs, are about to get married, have an upcoming date with someone you really like, are having a conflict at work, are starting your own business, or have a hard exam coming up.

 St. John’s wort

-Valerian is one of the best known herbs for treating nervousness and anxiety.
-The flowers from this plant are used to reduce stress, because they have calming effects.
+Valerian is one of the best-known herbs for calming nerves and easing anxiety.
+The flowers from this plant are good for reducing stress, because they have calming effects.
 They promote good sleep and a feeling of restfulness.
-Valerian is also recommended to reduce menstrual cramps.
-Prepare a tea using a handful of dried valerian root per liter of boiling water.
+Valerian is also great for reducing menstrual cramps.
+Prepare a tea using one handful of dried valerian root per liter of boiling water.
 Drink up to three cups per day.

-Not many people know about the soothing powers of this herb, which is widely used in cooking to add its signature aroma and flavor to various dishes.
-It also has digestive properties, and drinking basil tea is an excellent way to promote better digestion, particularly after a large meal at lunch or dinner.
+Not many people know about the soothing powers of this herb, which is widely used in cooking for its signature aroma and flavor.
+It also has digestive properties, so drinking basil tea is an excellent way to improve digestion, especially after a large meal at lunch or dinner.
 Basil relaxes the nervous system and helps you rest better.
 It’s ideal for relieving the symptoms of what’s known as a “nervous stomach.”

-This is the quintessential grass that’s recommended for people who suffer from anxiety, nervousness, or stress.
-Lemongrass tea is excellent for helping you sleep well, feel more relaxed, and avoid insomnia.
+This is the quintessential grass, recommended for people who deal with anxiety, nervousness, or stress.
+Lemongrass tea is excellent for helping you sleep well, feeling more relaxed, and avoiding insomnia.
 If you don’t like the flavor, you can prepare a tea using a tablespoon of dried lemongrass and another tablespoon of one of the following three herbs: chamomile, valerian root, or verbena.

-This flower has numerous properties, but certainly its ability to improve and prevent cardiovascular disease makes it stand out.
-It helps reduce high blood pressure and improve circulation, because it allows the heart to pump harder.
-It has sedative effects on the sympathetic nervous system and is administered to patients who have mild cases of anxiety or nervousness.
-You can consume hawthorn extract in juices, water, or tea.
+This flower has numerous properties, but what really makes it stand out is its ability to improve and prevent heart disease.
+It helps reduce high blood pressure and improve circulation by getting the heart to pump harder.
+It has sedative effects on the sympathetic nervous system and is given to patients with mild cases of anxiety or nervousness.
+You can take hawthorn extract in juices, water, or tea.